 Internships

-A one-of-a kind, world-class experience to gain real-life work experience in India in leading companies, universities, research centers and start-ups in environmental sciences & energy; research institute & public health; software development and solutions; urban planning & architecture; socioeconomic development and change
+A one-of-a kind, world-class experience to gain real-life work experience in India in leading companies, universities, research centers, start-ups and non-profits in environmental sciences & energy; research institute & public health; software development and solutions; urban planning & architecture; socioeconomic development and change

 - GPA 4.0 or higher